Masters of War

 "Masters of War" is a song by Bob Dylan, written over the winter of 1962–63 and released on the album The Freewheelin' Bob Dylan in the spring of 1963.
 The song's melody was adapted from the traditional "Nottamun Town."
 Dylan's lyrics are a protest against the Cold War nuclear arms build-up of the early 1960s.
+In 2025, Rolling Stone ranked it as the 6th greatest protest song of all time.

 Basis of melody

-With many of his early songs, Dylan adapted or "borrowed" melodies from traditional songs.
+As with several of his early songs, Dylan adapted or "borrowed" melodies from traditional songs.
 In the case of "Nottamun Town," however, the arrangement was by veteran folksinger Jean Ritchie.
 Unknown to Dylan, the song had been in Ritchie's family for generations, and she wanted a writing credit for her arrangement.
 In a legal settlement, Dylan's lawyers paid Ritchie $5,000 against any further claims.

 Recordings and performances

 Dylan first recorded "Masters of War" in January 1963 for Broadside magazine, which published the lyrics and music on the cover of its February issue.
 The song was also taped in the basement of Gerde's Folk City in February and for Dylan's music publisher, M. Witmark & Sons, in March.
 The Witmark version was included on The Bootleg Series Vol. 9 – The Witmark Demos: 1962–1964 in October 2010.
 The Freewheelin' version was recorded on April 24, 1963, by Columbia Records; in addition to that album, it has also appeared on compilation albums such as Masterpieces in 1978 and Biograph in 1985.

 During 1963, Dylan performed the song at major concerts, including his performances at New York City's Town Hall on April 12, Brandeis University's Brandeis Folk Festival on May 10, and Carnegie Hall on October 26.
 He also played it at an afternoon workshop at his first Newport Folk Festival appearance on July 27.
 The Town Hall performance was released on The Bootleg Series Vol. 7: No Direction Home in August 2005, the Brandeis version on Live in Concert at Brandeis University 10/05/1963 in October 2010, and the Carnegie Hall version on Live 1962–1966: Rare Performances From The Copyright Collections in July 2018.
 A live, electric version, recorded at London's Wembley Stadium in 1984, was included on Dylan's 1985 Real Live European tour album.
 He performed the song during the 1991 Grammy Awards ceremony where he received a Lifetime Achievement Award.
 After 1963's performances, Dylan did not play an acoustic version of "Masters of War" for 30 years, until his Hiroshima concert in Japan in 1994.